raidrush-dev/querystring-parser/README.txt

 QueryString is a fast QueryString parser for JavaScript.

-Is is possible to encode complex expressions like "foo[0][bar]=bar&foo[0][baz]=1&foo[]=qrz".
+Is is possible to decode complex expressions like "foo[0][bar]=bar&foo[0][baz]=1&foo[]=qrz".

 example: